 Dálvi: Six Years in the arctic tundra

 I discovered Dálvi back in 2022, about a year after permanently moving to Finland.
-A time when I was navigating my own integration into a new culture in the far North, deeply immersed in my Finnish language studies, and uncovering new nuances and meanings of home and belonging every day.
+A time when I was still navigating my own integration into a new culture, deeply immersed in Finnish language studies, and uncovering new nuances and meanings of home and belonging every day.
 Laura Galloway's memoir resonated with me from the very first page.

-“I am now a million miles away from anyone that understands ‘life hacks’ and people who drink grass-fed yak-butter coffee or do six-day silent meditation retreats in exotic locales and then write extensive posts about their personal growth on LinkedIn and Instagram with hashtags like #blessed.”
+“I am now a million miles away from anyone who understands ‘life hacks’ and people who drink grass-fed yak-butter coffee or do six-day silent meditation retreats in exotic locales and then write extensive posts about their personal growth on LinkedIn and Instagram with hashtags like #blessed.”

 “I don’t know what the future holds, but knowing I’ve found the meaning of home, anything is possible.”